KyrianU/Rosies-Kitchen/README.md

 ## Strategy
 I used an Agile methodology when planning the planning the project, with the use of projects and issues.
 I used issues to create the user stories for this project which served as a guidelines for building the project.

 CRUD functionality is very important when it comes to this webbapp as user interaction is everything.
 The user is able to create a booking, the webapp will then display all the bookings the user has made, the user will then have the options to either update their bookings or delete any booking they have.
-With the help of validation being implemented in the webapp, users are unble to make two identical reservations.

 ## User Stories